ohnotnow/laravel-find-unused-code/Readme.md

 ## Installation

-Just copy the `FindUnusedMethods.php` file to your `app/Console/Commands/` directory.
+Just copy the `FindUnusedMethods.php` and/or `FindUnusedClasses.php` files to your `app/Console/Commands/` directory.

 ## Usage